km4kfl/rsadsbma/README.md

 https://www.python.org/downloads/

+You need Python 3.x for the frontend scripts.

 https://www.nuand.com/

+This is the BladeSDR library.
+There is a installer for Windows and you can build the library from the linux source.

 https://rustup.rs/

+This allows you to build the beamforming application.

 # How

 First, open a prompt and type `python bladesdr.py --serial 9da --freq-offset 0`.
 But, replace `9da` with the serial of your BladeRF.
 If this works it means you have Python 3.x and the BladeRF library installed correctly.

 Next, open a prompt and type `cargo run --release -- --thread-count 16 --cycle-count 20`.
-At first, it will build the libraries and the application.
-However, change `--thread-count` to be a number equal to the number of cores you have in the system!
-Also, you may have to adjust `--cycle-count`.
+At first, it will build the libraries and the application. _Note!.
+Change `--thread-count` to be a number equal to the number of cores you have in the system!_ Also, you may have to adjust `--cycle-count` depending on your processor.
+Try `--cycle-count 3` to `--cycle-count 15` until your not getting a warning.

 Finally, you should see messages about elapsed and buffer time.
 If it says `TOO SLOW` reduce the `--cycle-count`.
 At 5 second intervals it will print the statistics.

+_Don't forget you can use dump1090 for a map.
+See the section below for more information._

 # Antenna Placement